kjh311/allowance-app/README.md

 3. **Set Up Firebase**: Set up a Firebase project and configure Firebase Authentication and Firestore.
 Update the Firebase configuration in the project.

+Firebase Rules:

+rules_version = '2';
+service cloud.firestore {
+match /databases/{database}/documents {
+// Allow read/write access to all documents for authenticated users match /{document=\*\*} {
+allow read, write: if request.auth != null;
+}

+    // Allow read/write access to the "children" collection for authenticated users,
+    // but only for documents corresponding to their own user ID or if the child is shared with them. match /children/{childId} {
+      allow read, write: if request.auth != null &&
+        (request.auth.uid == resource.data.userId ||
+        request.auth.uid in resource.data.sharingWith);
+    }

+    // Allow read/write access to the "todos" collection for authenticated users match /todos/{todoId} {
+      allow read, write: if request.auth != null;
+    }

+    // Allow read/write access to the "users" collection for authenticated users match /users/{userId} {
+      allow read, write: if request.auth != null && request.auth.uid == userId;
+    }

+    // Allow read access to the "sharedData" collection for authenticated users match /sharedData/{sharedId} {
+      allow read: if request.auth != null && resource.data.shareAllow == true;
+    }

+}
+}

 4. **Run the App**: Start the development server and run the app locally.

    ```bash